What is near-urban nature? And why must we protect it?

 - Address threats to biodiversity in southern Ontario.

-- Help realize nature’s is full public contributions to community health, prosperity, and climate resilience.
+- Help realize nature’s full public contributions to community health, prosperity, and climate resilience.

 - Enable greater action by municipal governments and private landowners, including agricultural landowners.